sakshamsharma/max-emacs/README.md

 max-emacs
 =========

-A modular and awesome emacs configuration.
+A modular and awesome emacs configuration, featuring the cast of Fast and Furious (READ: Blazing fast startup speeds)

 ```
   _____  _____   ___  ___           ____    _____  _____     ____    ______